LGBTQ rights in the United Kingdom: Single-sex schools

 In January 2022, the Girls' Day School Trust (GDST) updated its policies to bar admissions for trans girls without a Gender Recognition Certificate (GRC).
 The trust said it could lose its single-sex status if it admitted trans students who were legally male.
 They said they would address applications from trans girls with a GRC on a "case-by-case" basis.
 The trust said it was permitted to exclude trans students due to the exemptions in the Equality Act 2010.
 Trans boys who transitioned after being admitted to GDST schools would be allowed to remain.

 Rugby England policy

 In July 2022, Rugby Football Union (RFU) and Rugby Football League (RFL) implemented a single-sex policy for under-12s girls' competitions, which excludes trans girls from girls' teams.
 The Rugby League said, "Non-contact rugby league … and wheelchair rugby league remains mixed-gender and available for all without any gender-based eligibility criteria."

 British Airways

 From 14 November 2022, British Airways updated its uniform policy to allow any employee to wear makeup, earrings and nail varnish, or to carry a handbag or other accessories.
-Equal opportunity policies were also immediately extended to "gender, gender identity and sexual identity".